travelester/site-capstone/planning/user_stories.md

 ## User Roles

-"college student": a university student that likes to go on trips to the beach, to national parks hiking, or other excursions with fellow college student
+"College student": a university student that likes to go on trips to the beach, to national parks hiking, or other excursions with fellow college student

-"commuter worker": A white-collar worker who has a long commute and thus wants to save gas and time by sharing commutes with his fellow co-workers in his area
+"Commuter worker": A white-collar worker who has a long commute and thus wants to save gas and time by sharing commutes with his fellow co-workers in his area

 ## User Personas

-Include at least 2 personas per User Role
+College student:
+* David is a college student that...
+* JB is...

+Commuter worker:
+* David is a softwar engineer that...
+* JB is...

 ## User Stories